 A business case that seeks investment to ultimately deliver reductions in overall numbers of children in care and increase the proportion of those remaining in care who are placed with in-house fostering households was approved by General Purposes Committee in December.
-This will include independent evaluation commencing in January 2018 to establish whether the progress of children through the care system and spending too long in care is a factor in the numbers of children in care being higher than statistical neighbours.
+This includes an independent evaluation that commenced in January 2018 to establish whether the progress of children through the care system and spending too long in care is a factor in the numbers of children in care being higher than statistical neighbours.
 The evaluation will report in March 2018 to enable us to take action to fundamentally change processes from that point.